Horse64/old-core.horse64.org/3RDPARTYCREDITS.md

 This file lists credits for software possibly used by Horse64 in its runtime form, and therefore possibly integrated into any binary produced by Horse64's `horsec` compiler.
+It might be outdated or incomplete.
+(If it is, please let us know!)

 It might be a good idea to publish this file with your Horse64-based projects, either shipped as user-readable text file next to your